Britishvolt

-Britishvolt was a UK startup manufacturer of lithium-ion batteries.
+Power by Britishvolt Limited, trading as Britishvolt, was a UK startup manufacturer of lithium-ion batteries.
 The company initially planned production of batteries for the automotive industry.
 It began construction of a gigafactory at Blyth in northeast England in 2021, but work was halted in August 2022 due to funding difficulties.

 The company went into administration on 17 January 2023.
 In February 2023, it was reportedly bought out of administration by an Australian startup.
 A subsidiary of US-based Scale Facilitation, Recharge Industries said it planned to resume construction in late 2023.
 However, amid continued financial difficulties, a deal to fund the business was not finalised, and in April 2024, the Blyth site was sold for redevelopment as a data centre campus.
 Britishvolt went into liquidation in November 2024.

 History

 Britishvolt was incorporated as Power by Britishvolt Ltd in December 2019.
 Its cofounders included Swedish former investment banker Orral Nadjari and Swedish automotive entrepreneur Lars Carlstrom.
 Carlstrom quit as Britishvolt's chairman in December 2020 after details of a tax fraud conviction in Sweden were revealed (though Carlstrom later said the fraud conviction was dredged up after he disagreed with Britishvolt's rapid hiring and its decision to develop its own in-house battery tech).
 US billionaire William Harrison was a shareholder through Cathexis Holdings; Harrison also owned ISG, the contractor appointed to lead construction of Britishvolt's factory.

 Britishvolt rented a serviced office in London's Mayfair district and Newfield House, a mansion east of the Northumberland town of Blyth, used as office space.
 The company also had a team in Canada led by former Quebec premier Philippe Couillard and Anna Vujovic.

 It later emerged that management consultancy EY was heavily involved in Britishvolt's formation, with the startup sometimes spending more money paying consultants, including EY, than it paid its own staff.
 Insiders said EY had been instrumental in helping Britishvolt become a functioning enterprise ("They wrote the whole business plan from scratch, they did everything"), and three senior Britishvolt staff, including its chief financial officer, were all hired from EY in 2021.